Aspotogan Peninsula: New England Planters

 Prior to 1767, the Protestants who settled the Aspotogan Peninsula were the New England Planters, primarily from Massachusetts.
 For these Protestants from New England, the Governor of Nova Scotia established Chester (1759).
 Some of these New England Planters eventually crossed Mahone Bay to settle on the Aspotogan Peninsula.
 Nova Scotia Lt.
 Governor Michael Franklin reported that by January 1, 1767, there were eleven Americans already living on the Peninsula.

 According to Nova Scotia Lt.
 Governor Franklin's return, by 1767 there were also 62 English living on the Aspotogan.
 The identities and location of the English who migrated to the Peninsula are unknown.
 They may have been associated with English names such as Hubbards and Blandford.
 It is unknown if after the American Revolution (1783), Loyalists from America settled on the Peninsula.

 Foreign Protestants

 After 1767, a significant strain of immigrants to settle the Aspotogan Peninsula was Foreign Protestants, both German and French speaking.
 Upon the founding of Halifax in 1749, Nova Scotia was a British Protestant colony with only Catholic Acadian settlers.
 In an attempt to assimilate the Catholic Acadians, the British invited Protestants from across Europe to settle in Nova Scotia.
-Between 1750-1753, over 2500 "Foreign Protestants" had arrived in Halifax.
+Between 1750 and 1753, over 2500 "Foreign Protestants" had arrived in Halifax.
 After living in Halifax for three years, Lunenburg was established for these "Foreign Protestants" (1753).